sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 **sonic_installer install**

 This command is used to install a new image on the alternate image partition.
 This command takes a path to an installable SONiC image or URL and installs the image.
+After a successful installation, the new image is marked as the image that shall be used in next reboot.
+SONiC configuration files are also copied to a backup directory and restored when the switch reboots to the newly installed image version.
+  - Following configuration files are migrated as part of the install command:
+    - Saved ConfigDB (/etc/sonic/config_db.json)
+    - FRR configuration (/etc/sonic/frr/*)
+    - Minigraph schema (/etc/sonic/minigraph.xml)
+    - SNMP Configuration (/etc/sonic/snmp.yml)
+    - ACL configuration (/etc/sonic/acl.json)
+    - Linux users added and corresponding passwords
+    - Linux user groups added

   - Usage:
     sonic_installer install <path>